jerily/trequests/readme.md

 * **-data_fields_urlencode data** - takes an even list of elements, which are treated as key-value pairs.
 Each key and value will be urlencoded and concatenated with an equals symbol (`=`).
 All key-value pairs will be concatenated with an ampersand character (`&`).
 Can be specified multiple times.
 * **-json data** - accepts a string that will be used as POST data as is and also it sets `Accepts:` and `Content-Type:` HTTP headers to JSON format.
 This is a shortcut to a set of options: `-data <data> -accept json -content_type json`.
 The difference with the **-data** option is that this option can only be specified once.

+#### Other parameters

+* **-variable variable_name** - the variable whose value will be set to the returned handle.
+This variable will be bound to handle and if it is deleted, handle will be automatically deleted.

 #### Debugging parameters

 * **-verbose boolean** - enables or disables verbose debug messages during a request.
 If enabled and **-callback_debug** options is not specified, debug messages will be printed to stdout. (default is: `false`)